aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 ## Prerequisites

-- Local computer with appropriate AWS credentials to deploy the CDK or Terraform solution
+- Local computer with appropriate AWS credentials to deploy the CDK or Terraform guidance
-- **(Optional, but recommended)** Use an EC2 workstation to build and deploy the CDK or Terraform solution
+- **(Optional, but recommended)** Use an EC2 workstation to build and deploy the CDK or Terraform guidance
     - Ensure your local computer has an SSH client (For Windows, [Putty](https://www.putty.org/) was tested)
     - Ensure your local computer has the NICE DCV client installed ([Windows](https://docs.aws.amazon.com/dcv/latest/userguide/client-windows.html), [MacOS](https://docs.aws.amazon.com/dcv/latest/userguide/client-mac.html), or [Linux](https://docs.aws.amazon.com/dcv/latest/userguide/client-linux.html))
     - A CloudFormation template is given [here](https://github.com/aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop) to spin up a fresh, full-featured Ubuntu desktop